PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Functionnal-Specification.md

 On top of that will be different items and objects that the user will interact with.
 Those will be:
 - Furniture (+electric plugs, toilets...)
-- Unlocking doors with a magnetic card
+- Unlocking doors with a magnetic card or phone via bluetooth
 - Lights with motion sensors and switches
 - Functional whiteboards
 - The elevator for the handicapped persona